redis/redis-doc/topics/streams-intro.md

 Now we have the detail for each message: the ID, the consumer name, the *idle time* in milliseconds, which is how much milliseconds have passed since the last time the message was delivered to some consumer, and finally the number of times that a given message was delivered.
 We have two messages from Bob, and they are idle for 74170458 milliseconds, about 20 hours.

-Note that nobody prevents us from checking what the first message content was, just using **XRANGE**.
+Note that nobody prevents us from checking what the first message content was by just using **XRANGE**.

 ```
 > XRANGE mystream 1526569498055-0 1526569498055-0